Table of Content

 Implications for the Forex Market

 The Forex market is one of the largest and most liquid markets in the world.
 Businesses with transactions overseas, and even individual travellers, all regularly make Forex transactions.
 Moreover, FXCM notes how the euro and the USD continue to be the most traded currency pair in the world.
-This underscores the large implications of European banks allegedly overcharging for Forex services, and international banks being fined for rigging the market for their own benefit.
-As the dollar and euro is the most traded pair on the market, the number of businesses and individuals affected is much higher than if it had been any other currency pair.
-In our article, ‘Greed In Forex- One of The Deadly Sins of Trading’ we looked at the excessive greed by these mammoth financial institutions to rig the Forex market or discriminate against smaller institutions.
-This is to undermine the integrity of a market where everyone should have an equal chance of benefitting from.
-This leads to small institutions earning less and big institutions earning even more.
+This underscores the large implications of European banks allegedly overcharging for Forex services, and international banks being fined for rigging the market for their benefit.
+As the dollar and euro are the most traded pair on the market, the number of businesses and individuals affected is much higher than if it had been any other currency pair.
+In our article, ‘Greed In Forex- One of The Deadly Sins of Trading’ we looked at the excessive greed of these mammoth financial institutions to rig the Forex market or discriminate against smaller institutions.
+This is to undermine the integrity of a market where everyone should have an equal chance of benefitting This leads to small institutions earning less and big institutions earning even more.
 Hopefully, through more data-driven studies and tighter regulations, occurrences like this won’t continue to happen in the Forex market.